tru-ID/api-definitions/standards.md

 APIs should use one of the following pagination schemes:

 * Cursor based for ever-expanding data sets, or where it's infeasible to count the total number of records e.g. phone verification checks for a Project
-* Page based for small, managed APIs where the customer is in control of what is in the data set e.g. Number pools
+* Page based for small, managed APIs where the customer is in control of what is in the data set e.g. the Projects collection

 To the customer, having two different pagination methods is OK, as in practice they should request the first page and then follow the `_links.next` URL to get the next page.